qiuxintao101/cobra/docs/detail.rst

   4. strand
   5. Gene_ID

-  For user convenience, CoBRA will automatic download this file if it is not been downloaded.
+  For user convenience, CoBRA will automatic download this file if it has not been downloaded.
 However, you may also manually create this file to apply to new species.

 ``refseqGenes``